Krinnik/Meeting-Bot/README.md

 ## Executive Summary

-The **SumAction** AI Productivity tool analyzes your uploaded meeting notes (formats supported: text, video, audio) and uses AI to deliver a concise summary of the meetings, key learnings, along with a list of action items and a estimate of the task.
+The **SumAction** AI Meeting Productivity tool analyzes your uploaded meeting notes (formats supported: text, video, audio) and uses AI to deliver a concise summary of the meetings, key learnings, along with a list of action items and a estimate of the task.
 The tool allows you to increase your productivity by taking care of the menial tasks of emailing attendees their specific tasks, giving you the opportunity to be more productive or just a rest from the daily rigmarole.

 We leveraged OpenAI, its LLMs, and engineered prompts that were effective in creating our productivity tool to summarize uploaded meeting notes (Audio, Video, Text) and to extract action items.